nazmulidris/coordinator/README.md

 # Info about the code

-The main layout XML file has a `FrameLayout` view group that has a behavior attached to it.
+The main layout XML file has a `FrameLayout` view group that has a custom behavior called `FooterBarBehavior` attached to it.
 It also has a key-value pair that is defined, which can be retrieved in the code.

 ```xml